unicef/rhizome/docs/api.rst

     errors: {...}
   }

-``/api/v2/region/``
+``/api/v2/location/``
 +++++++++++++++++++

-Return a list of region definitions in accordance to the schema melow.
+Return a list of location definitions in accordance to the schema melow.

-This endpoint will only return regions that the user has permissions for.
-In this case, and in all other instances of GET requests dealing with regions, and region_ids, we use the ``fn_get_authorized_regions_by_user`` stored procedure which gets recursively the list of region_ids that a user can access.
+This endpoint will only return locations that the user has permissions for.
+In this case, and in all other instances of GET requests dealing with locations, and location_ids, we use the ``fn_get_authorized_locations_by_user`` stored procedure which gets recursively the list of location_ids that a user can access.